Preston-Landers/QuietPlaces/Readme.md

 See the section below for building the app from source code.

-We have a simple navigation drawer based app that has a home screen, a map screen, and a settings screen, plus a placeholder screen for future use.

-The home screen simply displays logo and credits, and a ringer on/off switch.

-The map screen displays and shows your current location.
-There is a custom map overlay that allows you to manually add QuietPlace zones.
-You can also move and resize the quiet place map markers.

-The quiet places on the map currently don't do anything with the ringer.
-We are working on adding the geo-fencing and ringer control operations.

 We also have a mock location testing companion app, which is available here:
-[QuietPlacesMockLocations][QuietPlacesMockLocations]
+[QuietPlacesMockLocations]

 The Mock Location app will feed a series of fake location events to the location service, if mock locations is enabled in the device's developer options menu.

-## Current TODO List ##
+## Current TODO List and Known Bugs ##

 * Implement actual geofenced ringer around quiet places
 * Ability to resize quiet places with scale gestures
   * Not critical because we have buttons to resize the selected place.
 * Discover/suggest quiet places automatically from Places API
-* Selection of Quiet Place is lost when changing device orientation
+* Current selection (of a Quiet Place) is lost when changing device orientation
 * If you are currently inside a geofence, and then move the fence away from you, it doesn't register as leaving the fence since it got removed and then readded in the other spot.
+* Put a confirmation dialog on delete place, and clear history?

 ## Software Engineering Challenges ##